 Automation of swing gates divides between above and below ground, electro-hydraulic and electro-mechanical, 230v and 24v.
 You will appreciate that with such a variety of operators to choose from it can be difficult to choose the correct one.
 In general terms, electro-hydraulic tends to be heavier duty for big gates and/or busy sites.
-Above or below ground may be aesthetic or practical (it might be impossible to install one type, for example, due to obstructions).
+Above or below ground may be for aesthetic or practical reasons (it might be impossible to install one type, for example, due to obstructions).
 24v operators (mechanical or hydraulic) offer sensitive obstacle detection technology but this might be a problem on solid gates that could be affected by windy conditions so 230v would be more appropriate.

 Access control and intercoms